-The material cabinets are made from is important because it plays a key role in the durability, longevity, and quality of service the cabinets provide.
+Your cabinet material is essential because it plays a crucial role in the durability, longevity, and quality of service the cabinets provide.

 Particle board is widely used to make cabinet boxes and other components.
 It's covered with a melamine, wood veneer, or vinyl laminate layer.
-Its drawback, however, is that it's susceptible to damage from water and liquids.
-Particle board also gives off formaldehyde vapors based on the constituents of the adhesives used to bond the wood particles.
+Its drawback, however, is that water and other liquids may damage it.
+Particle board may also give off formaldehyde vapors based on the adhesives' constituents to bond the wood particles.

-MDF is another engineered wood product made from wood fibers pressed and bonded together.
-Like particleboard, it's susceptible to water damage and it's also very heavy, adding to the overall weight that's suspended from the hanging rails on the back of the cabinet
+MDF is another engineered wood product made from pressed and bonded wood fibers.
+Like particleboard, it's susceptible to water damage and very heavy, adding to the overall weight that's suspended from the hanging rails on the back of the cabinet.

-In general, a combination of plywood and solid wood is the highest quality option when it comes to cabinets.
-It’s both durable and easy to repair if the cabinets get scratched or nicked.
+In general, a combination of plywood and solid wood is the highest quality option for cabinets.
+This combo is both durable and easy to repair if the cabinets get scratched or nicked.

 Look at the drawers

-Good drawers will have nice joinery and solid fastening systems.
+Good drawers will have quality joinery and solid fastening systems.
 A cheap drawer is often stapled together.
-You may also notice a bit of sloppy glue and scratch marks from the manufacturer on cheap drawers.
-These are all signs of a kitchen cabinet that is not of high quality.
+You may also notice some sloppy glue and scratch marks from the manufacturer on cheap drawers.
+These are all signs of a low-quality kitchen cabinet.

 Ask about the hardware